 A planned leave of absence from the Master's degree studies can be approved for students admitted to a Master's degree programme for the following reasons: Compassionate leave, compulsory military service, illness, or if the student is doing top-level sports at the national team, is involved in cultural activities at national level or is actively engaged in politics at the national level.
 The application for a leave of absence must be supported by relevant documentation.
+During a leave of absence, supervision of the master's thesis will not be given.
 If a leave of absence is approved while the student is working on a short thesis, the thesis should be stopped.
 A new thesis will be given when the leave of absence ends.

 - Re-scheduled submission of thesis

 A re-scheduled submission of the thesis can be approved in case of issues with the project that causes problems through no fault of the candidate or if non-lasting illness befalls the student or the student's children.
 Issues with the project that causes problems through no fault of the candidate must be documented.
 Illness must be documented with a medical certificate submitted before the deadline for submission.
 Anew deadline will be set by the Department.